 Before getting into understanding the processes, it is important to look at ‘why Kotter's change model was created?’
 This helps in understanding the context more deeply.

-In 1990, as organisations were changing rapidly, people struggled to adapt.
+Kotter developed this model after studying failed organisational change initiatives, identifying common issues like poor communication and weak leadership.
+People struggled to adapt.
 In the forms of mergers, reconstructions, global competition, and technological shifts, these changes were underway.
 During these transformations, one person named Dr John Kotter consistently analysed organisational change.
 Based on the cause, he studied over 100 transformation initiatives and found a pattern:

 As necessity is the mother of invention, Kotter did that exactly.
-That’s when he published his findings in Leading Change in 1996, saying ‘change fails not because of strategy, but because of leadership execution’.
-Now the rest is history, we know it as Kotter’s model of change.
+That's when he published his findings in Leading Change in 1996, saying ‘change fails not because of strategy, but because of leadership execution.
+Now the rest is history, we know it as Kotter's model of change.

 Just like the need, the model is also going in depth and understanding it started by uncovering its basic foundation.
 Let's explore in the next section.